YouVersion Logo

 These are all warning markers—DANGER!—in our history books, written down so that we don’t repeat their mistakes.
 Our positions in the story are parallel—they at the beginning, we at the end—and we are just as capable of messing it up as they were.
 Don’t be so naive and self-confident.
 You’re not exempt.
 You could fall flat on your face as easily as anyone else.
 Forget about self-confidence; it’s useless.
 Cultivate God-confidence.
 No test or temptation that comes your way is beyond the course of what others have had to face.
 All you need to remember is that God will never let you down; he’ll never let you be pushed past your limit; he’ll always be there to help you come through it.
 So, my very dear friends, when you see people reducing God to something they can use or control, get out of their company as fast as you can.
 I assume I’m addressing believers now who are mature.
 Draw your own conclusions: When we drink the cup of blessing, aren’t we taking into ourselves the blood, the very life, of Christ?
 And isn’t it the same with the loaf of bread we break and eat?
 Don’t we take into ourselves the body, the very life, of Christ?
 Because there is one loaf, our many-ness becomes one-ness—Christ doesn’t become fragmented in us.
 Rather, we become unified in him.
 We don’t reduce Christ to what we are; he raises us to what he is.
 That’s basically what happened even in old Israel—those who ate the sacrifices offered on God’s altar entered into God’s action at the altar.
 Do you see the difference?
 Sacrifices offered to idols are offered to nothing, for what’s the idol but a nothing?
 Or worse than nothing, a minus, a demon!
 I don’t want you to become part of something that reduces you to less than yourself.
 And you can’t have it both ways, banqueting with the Master one day and slumming with demons the next.
 Besides, the Master won’t put up with it.
 He wants us—all or nothing.
 Do you think you can get off with anything less?

-Therefore let him who thinks he stands take heed that he does not fall.
-No temptation has overtaken you but such as is common to man; and God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will provide the way of escape also, so that you will be able to endure it.
+Therefore let the one who thinks he stands watch out that he does not fall.
+No temptation has overtaken you except something common to mankind; and God is faithful, so He will not allow you to be tempted beyond what you are able, but with the temptation will provide the way of escape also, so that you will be able to endure it.
 Therefore, my beloved, flee from idolatry.
-I speak as to wise men; you judge what I say.
-Is not the cup of blessing which we bless a sharing in the blood of Christ?
-Is not the bread which we break a sharing in the body of Christ?
-Since there is one bread, we who are many are one body; for we all partake of the one bread.
-Look at the nation Israel; are not those who eat the sacrifices sharers in the altar?
+I speak as to wise people; you then, judge what I say.
+Is the cup of blessing which we bless not a sharing in the blood of Christ?
+Is the bread which we break not a sharing in the body of Christ?
+Since there is one loaf, we who are many are one body; for we all partake of the one loaf.
+Look at the people of Israel; are those who eat the sacrifices not partners in the altar?
 What do I mean then?
-That a thing sacrificed to idols is anything, or that an idol is anything?
-No, but I say that the things which the Gentiles sacrifice, they sacrifice to demons and not to God; and I do not want you to become sharers in demons.
+That food sacrificed to idols is anything, or that an idol is anything?
+No, but I say that things which the Gentiles sacrifice, they sacrifice to demons and not to God; and I do not want you to become partners with demons.
 You cannot drink the cup of the Lord and the cup of demons; you cannot partake of the table of the Lord and the table of demons.
 Or do we provoke the Lord to jealousy?
 We are not stronger than He, are we?

 Therefore let the one who thinks he stands firm [immune to temptation, being overconfident and self-righteous], take care that he does not fall [into sin and condemnation].
 No temptation [regardless of its source] has overtaken or enticed you that is not common to human experience [nor is any temptation unusual or beyond human resistance]; but God is faithful [to His word—He is compassionate and trustworthy], and He will not let you be tempted beyond your ability [to resist], but along with the temptation He [has in the past and is now and] will [always] provide the way out as well, so that you will be able to endure it [without yielding, and will overcome temptation with joy].
 Therefore, my beloved, run [keep far, far away] from [any sort of] idolatry [and that includes loving anything more than God, or participating in anything that leads to sin and enslaves the soul].
 I am speaking as to wise and sensible people; judge [carefully and thoughtfully consider] for yourselves what I say.
 Is the cup of blessing which we bless [at the Lord’s Supper] not a sharing in the blood of Christ?
 [Indeed it is.]
 Is the bread which we break not a sharing in the body of Christ?
 [Indeed it is.]
 Since there is one bread, we [believers] who are many are [united into] one body; for we all partake of the one bread [which represents the body of Christ].
 Consider the people of Israel; are those who eat the sacrifices not partners of the altar [united in their worship of the same God]?
 [Indeed they are.]
 [Lev 7:6] What do I mean then?
 That a thing offered to idols is anything [special or changed simply because it is offered], or that an idol is anything?
 On the contrary, the things which the Gentiles (pagans) sacrifice, they sacrifice to demons [in effect], and not to God; and I do not want you to become partners with demons [by eating at feasts in pagan temples].
 [Deut 32:17] You cannot drink [both] the Lord’s cup and the cup of demons.
 You cannot share in both the Lord’s table and the table of demons [thereby becoming partners with them].
 Do we [really] provoke the Lord to jealousy [when we eat food sacrificed to handmade “gods” at pagan feasts]?
 Are we [spiritually] stronger than He?
 [Certainly not!
 He knows that the idols are nothing.
 But we deeply offend Him.]
 [Deut 32:21; Eccl 6:10; Is 45:9]